 - Make your favorite white frosting.
 Make sure it’s fairly stiff so it will hold up to slicing when chilled.
-The canned stuff won’t work here, I don’t think.
-I made ermine frosting (a double batch of this recipe) and used almost all of it for a 4-layer, 6″ cake.
+The canned stuff won’t work here, because it’s too soft.
+I made used a double batch of my ermine frosting recipe and used almost all of it for a 4-layer, 6″ cake.
 I chose ermine both because it is very, very smooth and because it is less sweet than American buttercream.
-Feel free to make it with American buttercream if you’d like.

-- Cut your cake into 4 1/2″ layers.
-Leave the bottom one whole and then use a round cutter to cut out the center of the other three layers.
+- Leave the bottom layer whole and then use a round cutter to cut out the center of the other three layers.
 What you choose to do with the cut-out pieces is totally up to you.

-- You only need a very thin coat on the outside of the cake.
+- You only need a very thin coat on the outside of the cake, just enough so the caramel candies will stick.

-- Measure the height of your cake, and cut the Cow Tales® so they just reach the top of the cake.
+- Measure the height of your cake, and cut the Cow Tales so they just reach the top of the cake.
 My guy was 4 1/4″ tall.
-If you want, you can leave them full-length and then fill the space between the top of the cake and the Cow Tale fence with whatever you want.
+If you want, you can leave them full-length and then fill the space between the top of the cake and the Cow Tale fence with whatever you want, even with the trimming all snipped to about 1/4″ or so.
 Or just leave it alone.
-Or make another couple layers of cake–it’s your call.

-- Press the trimmed Cow Tales® all around the sides of your cake.
+- Press the trimmed Cow Tales all around the sides of your cake.
 For my 6″ cake, it required 36 Cow Tales, or one big box.
-I have Plans for the cut-off ends, so stay tuned.

 - And that’s it.